Pulmonary Hypertension: Causes, Symptoms, Diagnosis, Treatment

 - Low-oxygen conditions.
 High altitude living, obesity, and sleep apnea can also lead to the development of pulmonary hypertension.

-- Genetic predisposition.
+- Genetics.
 Pulmonary hypertension is inherited in a small number of cases.
 Knowing that someone in the family had or has pulmonary hypertension should prompt you to seek early evaluation should symptoms occur.

 Pulmonary hypertension may also be caused by other conditions, and in some cases, the cause is unknown.